The-Pages-Media/shopify-dev-template/README.md

 If working out of the the customizer and need to save updated sections use:

-`shopify theme dev -e -s store-name`
+`shopify theme dev --theme-editor-sync -s store-name`

-_The `-e` is shorthand for `--environment` and works if you create different environments.
-If we set up different environments you might need to use `--theme-editor-sync` instead but by default without environments set, `-e` will save._